yeraydiazdiaz/lunr.py/docs/languages.md

 Simply define specify one or more [ISO-639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language(s) of you documents in the `languages` parameter to the `lunr` function.

+!!!
+Note
-> Deprecation warning: `lunr` now accepts more than one language in the `languages` argument, when using previous versions the parameter's name is `language` and accepted as single string.
+    In previous versions of Lunr the parameter's name is `language` and accepted a single string.

 You may pass a single string to `languages`: